Researches show that dementia and sleep are actually quite closely connected to each other.

 Modifying a person’s sleeping environment to make it more welcoming, safe and comfortable can help an individual enjoy quality shut-eye at night.

-This is where you can do things like check on temperatures, use nightlights, clean &s soft bedding.
+This is where you can do things like check on temperatures, use nightlights, clean and soft bedding.

 Also, remove clutter and use motion and door sensors for the ideal sleep environment.